wedaa/LongTail-Log-Analysis/README.md

 17) DONE: Need to do the mean, median, mode, range for number of ssh attempts.

-18) Need to do the mean, median, mode, range for number of IP addresses with more than one attempt  (so I filter out the single attempts from distributed brute force bots).
+18) PROBABLY NOT GOING TO HAPPEN: Need to do the mean, median, mode, range for number of IP addresses with more than one attempt  (so I filter out the single attempts from distributed brute force bots).

 19) DONE: I'm going to setup a secondary "Consolidation" server to consolidate data on.
 Too much work otherwise.
 How do I consolidate